Carrooi/Nette-Security/README.md

 ## Extending User class

-Be carefull if you want to extend `Nette\Security\User` class, because `carrooi\security` already extending that class for it's own needs.
+Be carefull if you want to extend `Nette\Security\User` class, because `carrooi\security` already extends that class for it's own needs.

 ## Changelog